 Practical projects are integrated with what the students are learning.
 Classroom teachers join students in the specialist areas and have an active and collaborative role in their learning.
 The specialist programme allows students to choose which area they would like to work within to develop their idea and demonstrate their understanding of the central idea.
 They have full control of how they will undertake answering inquiry questions.
 Teachers are facilitators within these spaces moving through the process with them.

-Students will cover each of the six areas of Technology and the Arts (Visual Art, Music, Performing Arts, Hard Materials, Soft Technology and Food Technology) over their two years at ANI.
+Students will cover each of the six areas of Technology and the Arts over their two years at ANI.

-During the two years at ANI students have the experience of learning Spanish, Mandarin and Te Reo Maori, each with its own specialist trained language teacher.
+During the two years at ANI students have the experience of learning Japanese, French and Te Reo Maori, each with its own specialist trained language teacher.
 This involves learning the language, being able to communicate and fully immersing the students in cultural practices.
 The language programme is integrated with the International Baccalaureate programme, creating connections with the student inquiries that are happening within the classroom.

 Twice a year students get the chance to work through two integrated inquiries linked to the classroom programme with our specialised science teacher.
 The science programme is designed to initially build student’s knowledge and skills before they investigate the science of their personal inquiry.
 During the year, students have two lessons (1.5 hours) per week for twelve weeks in our science lab.
 Throughout the two years, students will cover all four science themes: Planet Earth and Beyond, Physics, Chemistry and Biology.
 This ensures that they have a broad foundation in all realms of science.